How we protect your data

 We are funded entirely by subscribers.
 No investors.
 No ads.
 No data selling.

-We do not store your password or encryption key.
+We do not store your password or your vault key.

 We do not store MCP share keys in plaintext.
-Manual connections: key is never stored.
-Directory connections: key is encrypted with a server-side key-encryption-key.
+Manual connections: the key is never stored.
+Directory connections: the key is encrypted with a server-side key-encryption-key.

 We do not log the content of MCP requests.